adamwalker/adamwalker.github.io/_posts/2016-10-25-Filter-Design-in-Clash.md

 ### Higher order functions

 Perhaps the most powerful feature of Clash, however, is the use of higher order functions (functions that take other functions as arguments) and the clarity and conciseness these bring to the code.
-In the example above, I used the higher order functions [iterateI](https://hackage.haskell.org/package/clash-prelude-0.10.14/docs/CLaSH-Sized-Vector.html#v:iterateI), [sum](https://hackage.haskell.org/package/base-4.8.2.0/docs/Data-Foldable.html#v:sum) (not really a higher order function, but it uses a higher order function similar to [fold](https://hackage.haskell.org/package/clash-prelude-0.10.14/docs/CLaSH-Sized-Vector.html#v:fold) under the hood), and [zipWith](https://hackage.haskell.org/package/clash-prelude-0.10.14/docs/CLaSH-Sized-Vector.html#v:zipWith).
-If you click on the docs there are nice little diagrams that show the circuit structure that these higher order functions will synthesize to.
+In the example above, I used the higher order functions [iterateI](https://hackage.haskell.org/package/clash-prelude-0.10.14/docs/CLaSH-Sized-Vector.html#v:iterateI), [fold](https://hackage.haskell.org/package/clash-prelude-0.10.14/docs/CLaSH-Sized-Vector.html#v:fold), and [zipWith](https://hackage.haskell.org/package/clash-prelude-0.10.14/docs/CLaSH-Sized-Vector.html#v:zipWith).
+If you click on the links there are nice little diagrams that show the circuit structure that these higher order functions will synthesize to.

 For example, the [iterateI](https://hackage.haskell.org/package/clash-prelude-0.10.14/docs/CLaSH-Sized-Vector.html#v:iterateI) function which we use to generate the progressively delayed input samples has the structure:

 ![BladeRF](https://hackage.haskell.org/package/clash-prelude-0.10.14/docs/doc/iterate.svg)

-If we substitute the f with our delay function (using the code "iterateI ([register](https://hackage.haskell.org/package/clash-prelude-0.10.14/docs/CLaSH-Signal.html#v:register) 0)" in the Clash code above) we get exactly the top line of the filter block diagram at the beginning of this section.
+If we substitute the f with our delay function (in Clash: "iterateI ([register](https://hackage.haskell.org/package/clash-prelude-0.10.14/docs/CLaSH-Signal.html#v:register) 0)" - see above) we get exactly the top line of the filter block diagram at the beginning of this section.

-Building your circuits using higher order functions in this way makes the structure of the circuit obvious to anyone (familiar with Haskell/Clash) who reads your code.
+Building your circuits using higher order functions in this way makes the structure of the circuit obvious to anyone familiar with Haskell/Clash who reads your code.
 It also prevents mistakes that can arise when implementing these structures manually (for example, using for ... generate loops in VHDL) in much the same way that using higher order functions can prevent mistakes when writing software.

 ## A Faster Filter